yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

  - The condition of R10 requires the parent node of the capability of idCP is started.

 ### Step 1-6: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the capability has a dangling `node` link, the current case should be split into following two cases:
+ - Since the capability has a dangling `node` link, the current case should be split into following four cases:
-   - Case 3-3-2-1-2-2-2-1: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
+   - Case 2-3-3-2-3-1-2-3-2-2-1*: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
-   - Case 3-3-2-1-2-2-2-2: There is such a node.
+   - Case 2-3-3-2-3-1-2-3-2-2-2: There is such a node.

-### Step 1-4: Split the current case into cases where the condition of the rule does or does not hold.
- - The current case should be split into following three cases:
-   - Case 3-3-2-1-2-2-2-2-1: The node of the capability is initial => the goal holds because of the Initial Cont Lemma.
+    - Case 2-3-3-2-3-1-2-3-2-2-2-1*: The node of the capability is initial => the goal holds because of the Initial Cont Lemma.
-   - Case 3-3-2-1-2-2-2-2-2: The node of the capability is created => the goal holds because DDSR02 of the created node includes another created node which is a contradiction.
+    - Case 2-3-3-2-3-1-2-3-2-2-2-2*: The node of the capability is created => the goal holds because DDSC of the created node includes another created node which is a contradiction.
-   - Case 3-3-2-1-2-2-2-2-3: The node of the capability is started => the goal holds because R10 is applicable and so `cont(S)` reduces to true.
+    - Case 2-3-3-2-3-1-2-3-2-2-2-3*: The node of the capability is started => the goal holds because R10 is applicable and so `cont(S)` reduces to true.

 ## Proof of other lemmas (Proof-lemma.cafe)
 - Omitted.